denvergeeks/discourse-topic-hover-cards/README.md

 - `density_mobile`
   Controls mobile hover card density.

-These settings adjust spacing, text rhythm, gaps, and overall compactness of the hover card while preserving the configured mobile thumbnail height.
+Density settings adjust the compactness of the hover card content, including spacing, padding, gaps, and text rhythm.

+Density settings do **not** control desktop thumbnail size.

+Desktop thumbnail size and placement are controlled by these layout settings instead:

+- `thumbnail_placement`
+- `image_size_percent`

+Mobile thumbnail size is controlled separately by:

+- `mobile_thumbnail_height`
+- Note: Density affects content rhythm, not thumbnail dimensions.
+(Density settings do not change thumbnail dimensions.
+Desktop thumbnail size is controlled by `thumbnail_placement` and `image_size_percent`, while mobile thumbnail height is controlled by `mobile_thumbnail_height`.)

+This separation is intentional:

+- layout settings control image size and placement
+- density settings control spacing and content compactness
+- visibility settings control which content elements appear

 ### Content visibility